George R. Bentel: Automobile dealer

 In 1907, Bentel entered the automobile industry as the West Coast distributor of the Rainier and American Mercedes.
 He became the Pacific Coast dealer for Simplex and Mercer in 1910.
 His Mercer territory was quickly expanded to include the entire United States west of Denver, Colorado (from the Canadian border south to Mexico).
 Bentel's other company Coleman & Bentel Co. became the Los Angeles Michelin tire distributor in 1912.
 Two years later, Bentel opened a Mercer salesroom in Seattle, Washington.
 He became the West Coast distributor of the Jordan Motor Car Company in 1916.

 Between August 1913 and July 1917, Bentel's Los Angeles-based salesroom and mechanical department were located at separate sites.
 They were united in a new four-story building in August 1917.
-In 1917, Bentel also showcased the Ascot Speedway model, a Mercer race car the body of which former racing driver G. E. Ruckstell had equipped with innovative features for its occupants' comfort.
+In 1917, Bentel also showcased the Ascot Speedway model, a Mercer race car the body of which former racing driver Glover Ruckstell had equipped with innovative features for its occupants' comfort.
 The Bentel Co. used the slogan "where motor styles originate."
 The policy was to allow consumers to use their own color scheme.